hacktoon/mel/docs/queries.md

 ## Keys

-Keys are the first value in a scope.
+Keys are the first value in a query.

 ## Values

-Scopes can have as many values as necessary.
+Queries can have as many values as necessary.